zk4/vimrc/readme.md

 Just my personal config for vim.

-And I am an old-fashion guy, not an IDE fan.
+Not an IDE fan.
 No fancy stuff.
 Try use as little plugins as possible.

 Should stick to vimscript instead of lua for a long time.
 The community is totally splited between nvim and vim.
 What a tragedy.